The Forest School, Winnersh: Pastoral care

 Whenever possible, students keep the same Form Tutor and Head of Year throughout Years 7–11.
 The school currently has a 'Drop In Centre' which consists of the Pastoral Support Officer's office, confidentiality boxes, support rooms and the school counsellor's office for each year group.
+A comprehensive PSHE programme is run within the school for 20 minutes each day, following a 5 minute registration.

 Business and Enterprise specialism

 As a Business and Enterprise specialist, the school encourages pupils to develop their own businesses.
 Students are involved in managing a business, talking to potential clients, producing quotes and providing goods and services to both internal and external clients.

-Forest Enterprises

-Forest Enterprises is a group of student-run businesses.
-All of the divisions are managed by students.

-Forest Design is a graphic design company run by students.
-Clients include Wokingham Borough Council and BBC Radio Berkshire.

 Forest Sixth

 The school won a bid in early 2014 to build a new sixth form centre.
 The planning application was approved on Monday 19 January 2015.
 The building has ten classrooms, ICT work space, a lecture theatre and a cafe.